rkunboxed/coinage/README.md

 ## Testing

-Unit testing is setup with Karma and Jasmine.
+* Unit testing is setup with Karma and Jasmine.
 Run `karma start karma.conf.js` to run the tests.

+* iOS testing was completed via the iOS Simulator available in Xcode.